MriLevi/mastermind/README.md

 # Mastermind
 Python implementation of [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) board game.
 Both roles may be played by either the user or computer.
-Furthermore, computer code breaker uses a greedy guessing algorithm.
+Furthermore, computer can use multiple algorithms.

 # Rules
 User may assume any of the two roles: code maker or code breaker.
 Role(s) not selected by the user will be played by computer.